xiix0/scam/README.md

-You are going to have a new love affair.
+You are a very redundant person, that's what kind of person you are.